Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 Most agency IT environments are highly complex.
 Systems span cloud, virtual machines, bare metal, and containers, and can be running many different platforms.
 This diversity presents significant challenges to management, patching, and upgrading.

-The systems that comprise a government infrastructure are becoming faster and more complex and need to be serviced properly.
+The systems that comprise technology in government infrastructure are becoming faster and more complex and need to be serviced properly.
 They require a high level of flexibility and agility.
 Infrastructure that doesn’t support continuous change creates bottlenecks and reduced performance.

 Rising bad actor threats are driving security standards to increase almost daily, requiring constant monitoring and patching.
 Patching by itself comes with risk.
 New code changes run the possibility of damaging mission-critical systems and negatively impacting agency performance.